Battle of Cape Bon (1941): 12/13 December, night

 The 4th Destroyer Flotilla sighted the Italian cruisers near Cap Bon, at 02:30 on 13 December.
-At 2:45 on 13 December, seven miles off Cape Bon, the Italian ships heard the noise of a British plane (a radar-equipped Vickers Wellington, which located the ships and informed Stokes about their position), and at 3:15 they altered course to 157° to pass about a mile off Cape Bon.
-Five minutes later, Toscano suddenly ordered full speed ahead and to alter course to 337°, reversing course; this sudden change disrupted the Italian formation, as neither Cigno (which was about two miles ahead of the cruisers) nor Di Giussano (which was following Da Barbiano in line) received the order, and while Di Giussano saw the flagship reverse course and imitated her (but remained misaligned) Cigno did not noticed the change until 3:25, when she also reversed course, but remained much behind the two cruisers.
+At 2:45, 7 nmi off Cape Bon, the noise of an aircraft could be heard on the Italian ships (a radar-equipped Wellington bomber) that detected the ships and informed Stokes.
+At 3:15 the ships altered course to 157° to pass about a 1 nmi off Cape Bon.
+Five minutes later, Toscano suddenly ordered full speed ahead and a course change to 337°, turning about; this sudden change disrupted the Italian formation, as neither Cigno, about 2 nmi ahead of the cruisers, nor Di Giussano, following Da Barbiano in line, received the order and while Di Giussano saw the flagship reverse course and imitated her (but remained misaligned) Cigno did not noticed the change until 3:25, when she also reversed course but lagged far behind the cruisers.